 Compañía Vinícola del Norte del España

-The vineyard holdings are dispersed over various different terroir in Rioja Alta and Alavesa.
-The holdings make up half of the production, while the other half are purchased from local growers.
+The vineyard holdings are dispersed over various different terroir in Rioja.
+Grapes are also purchased from growers in Rioja.
 All grapes are manually harvested with a first sorting of the best grape bunches.
-The selected bunches are then destemmed and a second sorting of the grape berries occurs.
+The bunches are then destemmed and a second sorting of the grape berries occurs.
 The grapes are then crushed and go into the fermentation tanks.

 For the top wine “Imperial”, French oak fermentation tanks are used to conduct a natural indigenous yeast fermentation.
-During fermentation, manual pump overs of wine back over the cap occur daily (remontage) until alcoholic fermentation ends.
-Malolactic fermentation occurs in enormous cement tanks where the newly fermented wine is moved after alcoholic fermentation and before barrel aging.
+During fermentation manual pump overs and remontgage of the cap occur until alcoholic fermentation ends.
+Malolactic fermentation occurs in enormous cement tanks where the newly fermented wine is moved the alcoholic fermentation and before barrel aging.

 Next, we made our way to the aging rooms.
 Similar to Lopez de Heredia but smaller and on the same level as the facility, we took a look around through the old web and mold infested cellars.
 We made our way back to the tasting room after to sample the wines.
 We had our own private room that is entirely a neutral white color so the wine colors could not be affected while being assessed.

 The tasting was thorough and easy as I mostly poured our own way, mowing them down one after another.
 We tasted just about everything except Contino Gran Reserva.

 Copper salmon in color.
 Floral, blood orange peel, frankincense, not my favorite as the bitter notes were overwhelming and heightened by the high acidity.

 Tempranillo 90%, Garnacha and Mazuelo were the balance.
 Red Cherry, oak, licorice with tobacco, and a lifting blood orange tangy note.
 Medium+ body, full and bristling acidity.